freeCodeCamp/freeCodeCamp/guide/english/sql/sql-create-table/index.md

 ## Other Material

-There lots more detail to cover this topic so install MySQL and have fun!
+There is a lot more detail to cover on this topic so install MySQL and have fun!

 ### Where to get MySQL